Site Overlay

 A psychiatrist or neurologist with special knowledge and skills to prevent and relieve the suffering experienced by patients with life-limiting illnesses.

-This specialist collaborates with an interdisciplinary hospice or palliative care team to maximize the quality of life while addressing the physical, psychological, social, and spiritual needs of both the patient and their family throughout the course of the disease, during the dying process, and beyond for the family.
+This specialist collaborates with an interdisciplinary hospice or palliative care team to maximize the patient’s quality of life while addressing the physical, psychological, social, and spiritual needs of both the patient and their family throughout the course of the disease, during the dying process, and beyond.

 Neuromuscular Medicine Physicians